pookcurry/NMR_Scripts/README.md

 - To get the baseline noise for CPMG and HetNOE data, zoom into a region in the spectrum without any peaks, right click estimate noise, and manually add that to the 'signalToNoiseRatio' column (I know it's not actually signal to noise but whatever)

-Some scripts can use .txt and .ss2 files to add overlay the protein structure and secondary structure map onto each plot Type 'python SCRIPTNAME.py -h' to show the different flags for each script and what ways you can customise each plot
+Some scripts can use .txt and .ss2 files to add overlay the protein structure and secondary structure map onto each plot.
+Type 'python SCRIPTNAME.py -h' to show the different flags for each script and what ways you can customise each plot